bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 The importance of understanding politics and the implications of being informed voters are profound.
 The ability for citizens of a country to understand the financial spending of candidates running for office (at any level) allows one to understand where a candidate's priorities lie.
 Observing and analyzing financial trends allows one to make predictions about who may win a particular election.
 A lot of the time, however, it’s easy to get lost in the numbers!

-Thus, being able to visualize this data in a graphical manner helps in truly comparing and understanding a candidate’s financial spending in comparison to others in an easy manner.
+Thus, being able to visualize this data in a graphical manner helps in truly comparing and understanding a candidate’s financial spending in comparison to that of others in an easy manner.
 However, how do you verify the graphs you see online are indeed accurate?

 It’s a catch-22 situation!
 Either you receive accurate numbers (hard to analyze) or potentially biased graphs.
-Today, you’ll learn how to make the graph yourself, using the official financial data available at the OpenFEC API.
+In this tutorial, you’ll learn how to make the graph yourself, using the official financial data available at the OpenFEC API.

 For this tutorial, we’ll walk through how to make a bar graph visualizing various financial information (operating expenses, net receipts, fundraising disbursements, and individual contribution less refunds) for Democrats and Republicans as a whole, as well as specific candidates for the 2016 presidential election.

 ## Setup

 1. Sign up for the OpenFEC API Key at https://api.data.gov/signup/.
-This is a government website with the most up to date financial information.
+This is a government website with the most up-to-date financial information.
 You'll see a form like this:

    ![](./pictures/api-key-signup.png)